WNBA draft lottery: Procedure

 The lottery itself is conducted by choosing combinations of four ping-pong balls numbered 1 through 14 from a lottery machine.
-There are 1,001 possible combinations of four digits, from which four combinations out of the 1,000 are assigned to all four lottery teams.
+There are 1,001 possible combinations of four digits, from which four combinations out of the 1,000 are assigned to all five lottery teams.
 The 11-12-13-14 combination is ignored and left unassigned.
 For each of the top two picks, four balls are drawn from a lottery machine.
 Whichever team has been assigned that four-ball combination will receive the No. 1 pick in the draft.
 The draw is repeated for the No. 2 pick.
-The two teams who are not drawn in the lottery are given the Nos.
-3-4 picks in reverse order of their winning percentage.
+The three teams who are not drawn in the lottery are given the Nos.
+3-5 picks in reverse order of their winning percentage.
 Ernst & Young knows the discreet results before the announcement.